munozarturo/munozarturo.com/content/projects/wreqs.md

         ...  # do something with res1
 ```

-All with built in logging, retry handling, and plenty of other features.
-Which I honestly believe improved the developer experience for everyone working on the data pipeline and saved our team hundreds of hours in the long run.
+All with built in logging, retry handling, and plenty of other features, which I honestly believe improved the developer experience for everyone working on the data pipeline and saved our team hundreds of hours in the long run.
 As of the time of writing this, I consider this to be one of my greater successes.